General Rules and Regulations for studying in France

 It is a digital newsstand with thousands of newspapers from over 120 countries.
 You can read your favorite newspapers on your smartphone with your student account.

-Discover the municipal library of your district on the website of the library of Paris.
+Discover the municipal library in your arrondissement on the Paris library website.

-You can consult the bookstores closest to your district on the Paris bookstores website.
+You can find the nearest bookshops to your arrondissement on the Paris librairies website.

-Discoverthe municipal library nearest you on the Bordeaux library website.
+Find your nearest public library on the Bordeaux library website.

 Discover the exciting English bookshop in Bordeaux.

-Discover the nearest public library on the site of the library of Lyon.
+Find your nearest public library on the Lyon library website.

-Discover the municipal library nearest you on the Chambéry library website.
+Find your nearest public library on the Chambéry library website.

 Getting involved in a student organization is one of the best ways to discover a wide variety of activities, meet new people, share ideas, learn new skills, have unique experiences and have fun.

-Paris, Lyon, Bordeaux and Chambéry host numerous student associations in various fields: cultural associations, ecological associations, communication and media associations, sports associations, dance clubs, humanitarian associations, international events associations, art clubs, etc.
+Paris, Lyon, Bordeaux and Chambéry host numerous student clubs in various fields: cultural, ecological, communication and media, sports, dance, humanitarian, international events, art, etc.

 The mental health and well-being of our students is our priority.
 We know how confusing it can be to move abroad and live in a cultural environment that is not our own.
 This is why the OMNES Education Group has put in place several support tools to listen to your needs.